Listing Thumbnail

 Object-Level Version Control

-Tracks and manages database object changes at the individual object level, enabling precise version control of database schema modifications.
+Tracks and manages database schema changes at the individual object level, enabling precise version control of database modifications.

 Automated Script Generation